Merzasphor/MWSE/docs/source/lua/type/tes3npcInstance/aiConfig.rst

 aiConfig
 ====================================================================================================

 `tes3aiConfig`_.
+Read-only.
 A substructure off of actors that contains information on the current AI configuration.

+.. _`tes3aiConfig`: ../../../lua/type/tes3aiConfig.html